rwredding/jerrycurl/README.md

 **Jerrycurl** is an object-relational framework that helps developers design robust data access with **MVC and Razor SQL** in a process much similar to that of **ASP.NET**.

 ### Procedure (view) layer
 Procedures are written as either **commands** that write data or **queries** that read data.
-Both are written with a combination of plain SQL and Razor blocks that project and generate SQL directly from your object model.
+Both are written with a combination of SQL and Razor code that projects SQL directly from your object model.
 ```sql
 -- Queries/Movies/GetMovies.cssql
 @result MovieTaglineView